Ritalin LA Prescribing Information

 The active substance in Ritalin LA is methyl α-phenyl-2-piperidineacetate hydrochloride, and its structural formula is

 Methylphenidate hydrochloride USP is a white, odorless, fine crystalline powder.
 Its solutions are acid to litmus.
 It is freely soluble in water and in methanol, soluble in alcohol, and slightly soluble in chloroform and in acetone.
-Its molecular weight is 269.77.
+Its molecular weight is 269.77 g/mol.

 Inactive ingredients: ammonio methacrylate copolymer, black iron oxide (10 and 40 mg capsules only), gelatin, methacrylic acid copolymer, polyethylene glycol, red iron oxide (10 and 40 mg capsules only), sugar spheres, talc, titanium dioxide, triethyl citrate, and yellow iron oxide (10, 30, and 40 mg capsules only).

-The effect of Focalin XR (dexmethylphenidate, the pharmacologically active d-enantiomer of Ritalin) on the QT interval was evaluated in a double-blind, placebo- and open label active (moxifloxacin)-controlled study following single doses of Focalin XR 40 mg in 75 healthy volunteers.
-ECGs were collected up to 12 hours postdose.
+The effect of dexmethylphenidate, the pharmacologically active d-enantiomer of Ritalin, on the QT interval was evaluated in a double-blind, placebo- and open-label active (moxifloxacin)-controlled study following single doses of dexmethylphenidate XR 40 mg (maximum recommended adult total daily dosage) in 75 healthy volunteers.
+Electrocardiograms were collected up to 12 hours postdose.
 Frederica’s method for heart rate correction was employed to derive the corrected QT interval (QTcF).
-The maximum mean prolongation of QTcF intervals was <5 ms, and the upper limit of the 90% confidence interval was below 10 ms for all time matched comparisons versus placebo.
+The maximum mean prolongation of QTcF intervals was less than 5 ms, and the upper limit of the 90% confidence interval was below 10 ms for all time matched comparisons versus placebo.
 This was below the threshold of clinical concern and there was no evident-exposure response relationship.

-Figure 1.
-Mean Plasma Concentration Time-Profile of Methylphenidate After a Single Dose of Ritalin LA 40 mg q.d. and Ritalin 20 mg Given in Two Doses Four Hours Apart
+Figure 1: Mean Plasma Concentration Time-profile of Methylphenidate After a Single Dose of Ritalin LA 40 mg and Ritalin 20 mg Given in Two Doses 4 Hours Apart

 10 mg & 10 mg